towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/ShepardZoomDemo.markdown

 This demo implements kind of a visual version of the Shepard tone illusion.
-This is an infinite zoom, by use of an OpenGL technique called "Spectral Texturing", a clever way of blending multiple textures with each other by use of alpha\-blending...
+This is an infinite zoom, by use of an OpenGL technique called "Spectral Texturing", a clever way of blending multiple textures with each other by use of alpha-blending...

 You can find more information about the technique and stimulus at: http://www.kyb.tuebingen.mpg.de/~berger/spectraltexturing/